-Delivering fliers and putting up signs around your neighborhood can certainly generate some interested home buyers.
-And there are several free websites where you can postyour FSBO listing.
+Delivering flyers and putting up signs around your neighborhood can certainly generate some interested home buyers.
+And there are several free websites where you can post your FSBO listing.
 It could be all you need to do, but typically, handing out flyers and holding your very own open house isn’t enough if your home doesn’t appeal to the average home buyer.
 And with Covid-19 and all its ancillary effects, the last thing you want to be doing is holding an Edmonton open house!

-In theory, Edmonton real estate agents charge bsizable commissions because they have to spend a lot of marketing money up front to advertise their clients’ properties.
+In theory, Edmonton real estate agents charge sizable commissions because they have to spend a lot of marketing money upfront to advertise their clients’ properties.
 And by advertising several properties at once, they expect to get more phone calls and leads.
-The goal here is to obviously, generate more sales and more commisions by selling more Edmonton houses.
+The goal here is to obviously, generate more sales and more commissions by selling more Edmonton houses.